 Mary Anne Etheridge, Ph.D.

-Dr. Etheridge performs evaluations for individuals struggling with emotional, behavioral, or cognitive symptoms who need an evaluation to determine the correct diagnosis.
+Dr. Etheridge performs evaluations for teens and adults struggling with emotional, behavioral, or cognitive symptoms who need an evaluation to determine the correct diagnosis and treatment.
 Her evaluations help identify mental health problems, render diagnoses, and make treatment recommendations.
-She often conducts ADD/ADHD evaluations of children and adults, Posttraumatic Stress Disorder (PTSD) evaluations of both civilians and military veterans, clinical psychological testing (e.g., to assess for personality, behavior, psychotic, neurodevelopmental, neurocognitive, trauma, anxiety, obsessive-compulsive, and bipolar and other mood disorders), personality testing, and IQ testing.

-Dr. Etheridge provides forensic psychological evaluation services to assist the Court in answering questions regarding psychological matters.
-She has conducted forensic psychological evaluations in divorce, child custody, guardianship, competency, abuse, violence, homicide, and sex offense cases.
-She has qualified and testified as an expert witness in dozens of cases in Florida and North Carolina in areas such as sex offending, guardianship, competency, and child custody.
-She uses only evidence-based, valid and reliable psychological assessment instruments and is adept at their use and interpretation.
+Dr. Etheridge is an expert forensic psychological examiner specializing in sexual and violent offenses, including capital cases, for juvenile and adult offenders.
+She has qualified and testified as an expert witness in dozens of cases in Florida and North Carolina and has worked for both the prosecution and the defense.
+She uses only evidence-based, valid, and reliable psychological assessment instruments and is adept at their use and interpretation.
 Dr. Etheridge’s forensic evaluation reports are thorough, objective, and written in language that juries, judges, and attorneys understand.

-Dr. Etheridge gained her earliest clinical experience in the early 1990s at a large telephone crisis hotline agency while completing a Bachelor of Science degree in psychology.
-She then worked in a community mental health setting with adults with major mental illness before transitioning to a crisis stabilization hospital and detoxification unit.
+Dr. Etheridge has nearly thirty years of experience in clinical psychology and nearly twenty-five years of experience in forensic psychology.
+Her earliest clinical experience includes crisis counseling, community mental health, crisis stabilization hospital, and detox.
 Upon attaining her Master of Science and Educational Specialist degrees, she held a clinical position assisting in the evaluation of sex offenders for the Sexually Violent Predators Program, part of the Florida Department of Children and Families.
-This position sparked her interest in forensic psychology, and she has since attained extensive pre- and post-doctoral training on the evaluation and treatment of sexual offenders.

 During her doctoral studies, Dr. Etheridge completed practica in forensic psychiatric hospital, outpatient mental health, and career counseling center settings.
 She also conducted research on the actuarial assessment of sexual offenders.
-She completed her doctoral internship in a federal prison setting where she performed psychological evaluations, crisis intervention, individual psychotherapy, and group therapy.
-Her neuropsychological training was completed in a doctoral internship outplacement at a psychiatric hospital.
-Dr. Etheridge's doctoral dissertation involved creating an assessment instrument for female prison inmates.
-She attained a Doctor of Philosophy degree in Counseling Psychology and Human Systems from Florida State University in 2005.
+She completed her doctoral internship in a federal prison during which she also received neuropsychological training at a psychiatric hospital.
+Her doctoral dissertation involved creating an assessment instrument for female prison inmates, and she attained a PhD from Florida State University in 2005.
+She then completed a forensic post-doctoral residency.

 Dr. Etheridge is a member of the following professional associations: